dkalintsev/Pulse-vTM-CloudFormation/README.md

 At present, template produces a single output `vTMManagementIPs` which contains the EC2 instance IDs of the vTM instances with their public IP addresses.
 An example output with two (default) vTMs:

 `{"i-0eca298092a7df302":"13.126.50.207","i-069922090ffbcc7e7":"35.154.97.237"}`

+**Note:** As mentioned above in `WaitFor` Parameter description, this output is only accurate and useful during the initial deploy of the template.
+If you run stack update (e.g., to change the number of vTMs in your cluster), or if the Auto Scaling Group that manages vTMs makes some changes (starts / terminates instances), this Output will get out of sync, and currently there is no way to refresh it.

 ## Implemented functionality